 Shared opinion errors occur when a speaker assumes that his/her listeners share the same opinion even though the listeners have contrary views.
 In my log shared opinion error occurred when my best friend used hate speech against Muslims.
 He probably thought that like him, I also hated Muslims and that is why he shared this information with me.
 His thoughts were misinformed and inaccurate.
 The information was intended to interest me but it had the effect of leaving the opposite impression.
 Monopolization errors occur when the speaker controls the entire conversation.
 Monopolization error in the log occurs when one of my colleagues takes control of the conversation as we go home and insists on telling us about his trip to Brazil.

+Boston, MA: Thomson Wadsworth.
 Floyd, K. (2011).
 Interpersonal communication.
 New York: McGraw-Hill.
 Hartley, P.